kamilkisiela/graphql-config/specification.md

 }
 ```

 For multiple apps with isolated directories, there are mainly two ways to set up the configuration.
-Each app can either use the `projects` property to specify each application's configuration, or have a separate `.graphqlrc` file for each project root.
+Each app can either use the `projects` property to specify each application's configuration, or have a separate `.graphqlconfig` file for each project root.
 ```json
 {
   "projects": {